A St. Louis Homeowner’s Guide to Replacement Window Materials

 Once you’ve determined it’s time for new windows, the next step is deciding what material to choose.
 The right choice depends on several factors, like the unique weather in St. Louis, the aesthetics and construction of your home, and your budget.

 You have three primary options to consider when choosing materials: wood, fiberglass, or vinyl.
-We’ve compiled a simple guide to window materials so you can make an informed decision on which material is best for you.
+We’ve compiled a simple window material guide so you can make an informed decision on which material is best for you.

-Weighing the Pros & Cons of Vinyl, Fiberglass & Wood Windows
+Weighing the Pros & Cons of Wood, Fiberglass & Vinyl Windows

 As with any home project, the materials you choose for replacements will significantly impact your windows’ looks, durability, and longevity.
-Check out your options below.
+When comparing window materials, consider:

 Wood Windows